gitmarek/libbitcoinrpc/doc/design.md

 ## Overview of the Bitcoin JSON-RPC protocol.

-A Bitcoin Core node, when stated as a daemon of with `-server` option, listens to incoming connection requests to perform RPC commands.
+A Bitcoin Core node, when stated as a daemon of with `-server` option, listens to incoming connection requests to perform RPCs.
 The port the node usually listens to is `8332` for mainnet and `18332` for testnet and regtest mode, but you can specify the port yourself via `-rcpport` option.
-You should also give the server a user name (optionally) and password for basic authentication, either via command option, or in `bitcoin.conf` file.
+You should also give the server a user name (optionally) and a password for basic authentication, either via command option, or in `bitcoin.conf` file.
-For more information, please refer to `bitcoind` help page.
+For more information, please refer to the `bitcoind` help page.

 The RPC call is performed over HTTP and the data sent and received is in JSON format.
 For the specification of the JSON-RPC protocol, see: